babatundeh31-max/Business-Analyst-Portfolio/README.md

 **Result:** Delivered a user-centric experience framework and comprehensive product requirements package that bridges the gap between client vision and technical engineering.

-# Case Study 2: Strategic Market Analysis & TSWOT Matrix for Gameverse
+# Case Study 2: Strategic Market Analysis & SWOT Matrix for Gameverse

 ##  Project Overview
 To align the engineering backlog with broader market conditions, I conducted a comprehensive **SWOT (Strengths, Weaknesses, Opportunities, Threats) Analysis** paired with an actionable **TOWS Matrix Strategy Framework** for the Gameverse Mobile Platform.